hongthanh909/fcj-workshop-template-main/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:
+# Sharing and Feedback

+---

-### Overall Evaluation
+## Overall Evaluation

 **1. Working Environment**

-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The atmosphere at the workplace was welcoming and supportive throughout my internship.
+Team members from FCJ were always approachable and ready to assist whenever I faced challenges, even beyond regular working hours.
+The office space was well-organized and conducive to productivity.
+One suggestion I have is to organize more informal gatherings or team-building events to help strengthen interpersonal connections among team members.

 **2. Support from Mentor / Team Admin**

-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor provided thorough and patient guidance, taking time to explain concepts clearly whenever I had questions.
+I was always encouraged to voice my uncertainties without hesitation.
+The administrative team was equally helpful, ensuring all necessary paperwork and resources were readily available.
+What I valued most was my mentor's approach of letting me attempt problem-solving independently before offering solutions, which greatly enhanced my learning experience.

 **3. Relevance of Work to Academic Major**

-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The assignments I received were closely related to my university coursework, while also exposing me to unfamiliar topics and technologies.
+This combination allowed me to reinforce my existing knowledge while simultaneously developing new practical competencies that will be valuable in my career.

 **4. Learning & Skill Development Opportunities**

-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+Throughout the internship, I acquired numerous new abilities including proficiency with project management tools, effective teamwork strategies, and professional communication practices in a corporate setting.
+My mentor generously shared insights from their professional journey, which provided me with valuable perspective for planning my future career direction.

 **5. Company Culture & Team Spirit**

-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The organizational culture was remarkably positive—characterized by mutual respect, dedication to quality work, and a pleasant atmosphere.
+During high-pressure periods with tight deadlines, everyone collaborated seamlessly regardless of their role or seniority.
+This inclusive environment made me feel like a valued contributor to the team, despite being an intern.

 **6. Internship Policies / Benefits**

-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The company offered a reasonable internship stipend along with flexibility in working hours when circumstances required it.
+Additionally, the opportunity to participate in internal training programs was an excellent benefit that enhanced my professional development.

 ---

-### Additional Questions
+## Additional Questions

-- What did you find **most satisfying** during your internship?
+**What did you find most satisfying during your internship?**

+The opportunity to deepen my understanding of cloud technologies and the enthusiastic support I received from the entire team made this experience truly rewarding.

-- What do you think the company **should improve** for future interns?
+**What do you think the company should improve for future interns?**

+Overall, I found the program to be well-structured.
+If I had to mention one area, it would be the office access registration process—due to high demand, securing a spot in the office can sometimes be competitive.

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+**If recommending to a friend, would you suggest they intern here?
+Why or why not?**

+Absolutely.
+This internship provides genuine exposure to a professional corporate environment, meaningful interactions with industry professionals, and access to various activities and events that reinforce learning and expand knowledge.

 ---

-### Suggestions & Expectations
+## Suggestions & Expectations

-- Do you have any suggestions to improve the internship experience?
+**Do you have any suggestions to improve the internship experience?**

+My internship experience was excellent overall, and I have no significant suggestions for improvement.

-- Would you like to continue this program in the future?
+**Would you like to continue this program in the future?**

+Yes, I would be interested in continuing with the program, provided it does not conflict with my academic schedule.

-- Any other comments (free sharing):
+**Any other comments (free sharing):**

+I am grateful for this opportunity and the valuable experiences gained during my time with the First Cloud Journey program.